epiharvey/fuzzy-shame/README.md

 2. Install the latest version of Git [version 1.9.1 at 2015-05-13]
 3.  checkout a copy of the [repository](http://github.com/epiharvey/fuzzy-shame).
+4. Create a personal git branch of the repository.
+This will allow you to work without stepping on anybody's toes.
+    The idea is that the master branch should always be in a functional state, and developments from testers personal branches are merged in only when they are ready.
-4. The repository contains a ready-to-go maven project with everything you need to begin writing and executing tests.
+5. The repository contains a ready-to-go maven project with everything you need to begin writing and executing tests.
-5. If you do not already have a copy of `grid.jar` or `spawn.jar`, build the `grid` module to obtain both.
+6. If you do not already have a copy of `grid.jar` or `spawn.jar`, build the `grid` module to obtain both.

 ####<a name="312-notes"></a>[3.1.2] Notes####